-Our interest-bearing loans were fixed as of December 31, 2020, therefore, a sensitivity analysis showing the impact of interest rate exposure is not applicable.
-Interest rate derivative instruments were not used during any of the periods presented.
+The Successor's rates on interest-bearing loans are fixed as of December 31, 2020, therefore, a sensitivity analysis showing the impact of interest rate exposure is not applicable.

 The following table demonstrates the sensitivity to a reasonably possible change in the LIBOR rate on the U.S. Dollar denominated loan as of December 31, 2019.
 The sensitivity is not fully representative of the risk inherent in the loan because the year-end exposure does not reflect the exposure during the year.
 With all other variables held constant, the Successor's loss before tax is affected through the impact on floating rate loans, as follows: